CharlesReinhardt/ecacr/updates.md

 ## March 28 End of Class

 Got team_stats() fully functional (minus error checking and testing).
 Got a mostly working lollipop chart going in a separate playground document, moving forward plan is to get it implemented into the package and add a bit more customization.

+## March 30 Beginning of class

+Error checked and tested for teamStats(). base lollipopChart function is working in package. declared dependencies in DESCRIPTION.
+Casually chatted with Dr.RLock about learnr.